Duration : 15 Nights & Days 16

 Our next stop within the old city will be the Jaswant Thada, a beautiful marble crematorium constructed for the maharajahs in the 19th century.
 Our trip to Jodhpur will not be complete without a visit to the grand and ornate Umaid Palace which is part museum, part royal residence and part hotel.
 We will also visit the Sadar and Kapra bazaars where you can shop textiles, ceramics, spices and silver jewelry.

 From Jodhpur, we will drive out to the charming and romantic city of Udaipur.
 Lake Pichola is central to the main palaces and all the palaces, including the ones floating in the water, are lit up.
 It's incredibly atmospheric.
 While there we will visit the city palace, Lake Palace, Ranakpura Jain temples and other attractions, and take an evening sunset cruise on Lake Pichola.

-A 3 hour drive from Udaipur, Jojawar gives you a chance to see authentic village life and interesting landscapes.
+After a hearty and delicious breakfast, set out on your drive towards Jojawar an offbeat village that gives you a chance to see authentic village life and interesting landscapes.
 You have the option of taking a jeep tour, cycling or mountain climbing.
 You can even enjoy a toy train ride